Vinayjais/flyweis10apis/README.md

 I have connected this server to mysql database so , for using database please create schema and use your mysql password. i created user modal in database for user profile .

+To run this app, download this project install node_module using npm I run command npm start, server will be start on localhost:4000/ now test apis.